JonathanDoughty/dotfiles/README.md

 not) initialization files and have evolved through [ksh](https://en.wikipedia.org/wiki/KornShell), `bash` and now `zsh`.

 They originated decades ago when disks were slow and it made sense to optimize shell initialization performance.
-I still try to keep them somewhat operating system agnostic, although lately they emphasize **macOS** and **Linux** derivatives; testing on the latter is becoming rarer.
-The only **Windows** left here is only a reminder that at one time these helped me survive on that platform too.
+I still try to keep these somewhat operating system agnostic, although lately they emphasize **macOS** and **Linux** derivatives.
+The only **Windows** remnants left here are as a reminder that at one time these helped me survive on that platform too.

-Aspects that might be of interest:
+Facets that might be of interest:

-* Over time, as CPUs and disks got faster, various aspects have migrated into separate shell scripts that are sourced.
+* Over time, as CPUs and disks got faster, many aspects have migrated into separate shell scripts that are sourced as appropriate.
+Not all of these are used anymore but those referenced in `.bashrc` and `zsh/.zshrc` are exercised frequently.
-* The use of 'Just In Time', lazy loading of some related bash functions, some of which are rarely used any longer so that only stubs remain in my shell environments.
+* The use of 'Just In Time', lazy loading of some function definitions, some of which are rarely used any longer so that only stubs remain in my shell environments.
 * I've adapted most of my crutches to be both `bash` and `zsh` compatible;
   however the latter tend to be less well tested - `bash` is still my default shell.
-I avoid the various `zsh` frameworks in favor of knowing where and what my customizations are doing.
-I'm certain there are better `zsh` ways to do many things.
+I avoid `zsh` frameworks in favor of knowing what my shell initialization is doing and where I might deviate from out of the box behavior.
+However I am certain there are better `zsh` ways to accomplish many things.
 * While I think this is all still compatible with macOS's native bash I put effort into that only when absolutely necessary.
+If I've installed a newer version that gets used early without me having to `chsh` the native startup sequence.
-* [shellcheck](https://github.com/koalaman/shellcheck) has saved me from many a scripting blunder - highly recommended.
+* [shellcheck](https://github.com/koalaman/shellcheck) has saved me from many a scripting blunder - highly recommended although you will find many places where I've disagreed with its advice.
 * Every so often I'll un-comment PROFILE_LOG in `.bash_profile` and [profile](https://www.rosipov.com/blog/profiling-slow-bashrc/) what takes
   the most time.
 I've not felt any need to improve things in some time.